 Letter of completion requests are processed and completed once the final certification process is completed for the student.
 The Graduate Support Office will complete the final certification process approximately 4-6 weeks after final grades are released by the Registrar (typically the Friday after commencement).
-To be certified for their degree, doctoral students must have completed all degree requirements listed in the General Information section above, which includes successfully defending the final dissertation and submitting all ETD paperwork to the Office of Graduate Studies.
+To be certified for their degree, students must have completed all degree requirements listed in the General Information section above, including the final submission of ETD paperwork to the Office of Graduate Studies.
 Once the Letter of Completion has been fully processed, it will be mailed to the student at the address provided on the form with an additional (unofficial) copy emailed to the student.
 Students may also pick up the letter in person from the Graduate Support Office.
 Please allow 6-10 business days for a request for Letter of Completion to be processed once the final certification is complete for the student.